technicaltitch/pipelines/docs/developers/migrating.md

     def output(self):
         """
-        Outputs provide data to subsequent Tasks in the pipelinesthat can use them as inputs
+        Outputs provide data to subsequent Tasks in the pipelines that can use them as inputs
         """
         return LocalTarget(
             os.path.join(raw_data_path, 'Monthly Historical Data.xlsx'))